pprosser-redhat/quarkus-superheroes-skupper/README Remote DB with Podman sites.md

 In the terminal windows you are using for the skupper cli, ensure you set KUBECONFIG

-For the cloud site use :-
+For the AWS cloud site use :-
 ```
-export KUBECONFIG=$HOME/.kube/config-rosa
+export KUBECONFIG=$HOME/.kube/config-aws
 ```

-For the on premises env use :-
+For the Azure env use :-

 ```
-export KUBECONFIG=$HOME/.kube/config-coffee
+export KUBECONFIG=$HOME/.kube/config-azure
 ```
 For the Virtual machine environment export
 ```